 Is the movie a good adaptation of the novel?

+There are films that have really nice movie adaptations, just like The Lord Of The Rings .
+Is Ready Player One a good movie adaptation?
 Hmm, how do I put this?
 Let’s say it is just an adaptation.
 The movie uses the novel as the basis, but there are massive changes.
 You might think that having Ernest Cline co-writing the screenplay might have ensured the movie would not be excessively inventive since he could be consulted, and therefore, we would have a decent transcription of his novel.
 I’m afraid that was not the case.
-This is a case of massive inventive adaptation, full of stories that were not present in the source material at all. you don’t believe me?
+This is a case of massive inventive adaptation, as happened in Percy Jackson movies full of stories that were not present in the source material at all. you don’t believe me?
 Let’s do this then.

 Warning: the following section contains spoilers for Ready Player One both movie and novel.